James Alden Jr.: Early career

 Alden was born in Portland, Maine, on March 31, 1810, and was a direct descendant of John Alden, a Mayflower pilgrim.
 He was appointed United States Navy as midshipman on April 1, 1828, and spent the initial years of his naval career ashore at the Naval Station in Boston, Massachusetts, before he served in the Mediterranean Squadron on board the sloop of war USS John Adams.
 Promoted to passed midshipman on June 14, 1834, Alden then served at the Boston Navy Yard until he was assigned to the United States Exploring Expedition under Lieutenant Charles Wilkes.

 During the course of his first voyage (1838–1842), the officers and men of the expedition were transferred freely from one vessel to another; Alden, promoted to lieutenant on February 25, 1841, concluded the cruise as executive officer of the sloop USS Porpoise.
 He saw action at Malolo, in the Fiji Islands, on July 26, 1840, in the punitive expedition against the tribe which had murdered Lieutenant Joseph Underwood and Midshipman Wilkes Henry two days before.
 Henry was a nephew of the expedition's leader.

 After another tour of duty at the naval station at Boston, Alden was assigned to USS Constitution, and circumnavigated the globe in the frigate during her cruise under Captain John ("Mad Jack") Percival.
 While serving therein, he commanded a boat expedition that cut out several war junks from under the guns of a fort at Zuron Bay, Cochin China.
 Later serving in the Home Squadron during the Mexican–American War (1846), Alden, an adept surveyor, participated in the captures of Veracruz, Tuxpan, and Tabasco.

 Coast Survey

-Following the war with Mexico, Alden served as inspector of provisions and clothing at Boston until detached from this duty on May 18, 1849, to go to Washington, D.C., and report to the Secretary of the Treasury for duty with the United States Coast Survey.
-From the summer of 1849 to the late winter of 1851, he commanded, in succession, the Coast Survey steamers John Y. Mason and Walker in survey duty off the eastern seaboard.
-Assigned to duty on the Pacific coast thereafter, Alden traveled to San Francisco where he replaced William Pope McArthur as commander of the Coast Survey Schooner Ewing.
+Following the war with Mexico, Alden served as inspector of provisions and clothing at Boston until detached from this duty on May 18, 1849, to go to Washington, D.C., and report to the United States Secretary of the Treasury for duty with the United States Coast Survey.
+From the summer of 1849 to the late winter of 1851, he commanded, in succession, the U.S. Coast Survey steamers John Y. Mason and Walker in survey duty off the United States East Coast.
+Assigned to duty on the United States West Coast thereafter, Alden traveled to San Francisco, California, where he replaced William Pope McArthur as commander of the Coast Survey schooner Ewing.
 He arrived in May 1851 and surveyed from San Francisco to San Diego, reporting on the expedition from San Francisco on February 17, 1852.